juliesymons/juliesymons.github.io/userGPUOperators/index.md

       return memory
     }

-The above function is not a GPUOperator but simply a Scala function.
+The above function is not a `GPUOperator` but simply a Scala function.
-Since we can use Scala functions for building up GPUOperators, there is no need for low-level OpenCL or CUDA functions.
+Since we can use Scala functions for building up `GPUOperator`s, there is no need for low-level OpenCL or CUDA functions.
 Here’s an example of calling this: